strosu/swapi/README.md

 - Alternatively, we can use a distributed rate limiter approach.
 This is the chosen solution, as it enables our instances to be completely stateles.
 However, this adds a dependency to a redis deployment (which might, of course, fail).
 - Using a hosted redis (e.g. on Azure or AWS) should partially mitigate this due to their good uptimes.
 Nonetheless, when redis is down, so will our service.
 Alternatively, we could chose to allow all requests to go through if we cannot reach redis, but this might result in us exhausing our quota on the backend plane.
 The proper solution is to monitor how the system behaves and react accordingly.

+- the implementation should easily allow for adding more models, without the need to open up existing classes

+- the data in the backplane shouldn't change to ofter, so we can rely on the initial call to get the total number of a type of resources to be accurate throughout the execution time.
+An example: if the first page says there's 50 planets on the first query, we assume that is 5 pages.
+If the data would change frequently, that might be out of date when we retrieve the results, and a 6th page might appear.

 ### Structure
 ---